ucsc-chpl/forward_progress_litmus_tests/README.md

 wgpu forward progress tests.

 #### litmus test web (website)
-this crate runs a litmus test in the browser.
-To compile use the command `wasm-pack build --target web`.
-Start a local server in the litmus_test_web/ directory and view in the browser (use chrome!).
-Click the run test button to run the test.
+This crate runs a litmus test in the browser.
+Steps to run:
+- Compile use the command `wasm-pack build --target web`.
+- Start a local server in the litmus_test_web/ directory with `python3 -m http.server`
+- view in the browser at localhost:8000/ (use chrome!).
+- Click view tests then select a test and run with the run button.
+- If a test case finishes it will display the number of threads that terminated.

 #### Simple Parser
 the implementation of the Alloy litmus tests to wgsl is in simple_parser/run_test.py.
 To use: